rikuf2/basic-csharp/src/content/part1/part1-3.md

 <Exercise title={'016 Seconds in days'}>

-Let's combine everything you know so far. create program that asks the user for a string, an integer, a double and a boolean, and prints them like follows:
+Let's combine everything you know so far. create program that asks the user for a `string`, an `integer`, a `double` and a `boolean`, and prints them like follows:

 ```console
 Give a string: